nexusformat/definitions/manual/source/rules.rst

 or ``NXsample`` hierarchy, such as the intent to record *all* motor positions on a synchrotron beamline.
 Thus, ``NXcollection`` serves as a quick point of access to data for an instrument scientist or another expert.
+NXcollection is also an fature for those who are to lazy to build up the complete NeXus hierarchy.
 An example usage case is documented in  figure :ref:`NXcollection example <table.SimpleScanArea>`.

 	.. compound::